chelceacalin/AdvancedSpecification/README.md

 Implemented jpa specification with operations:

--- Global : AND, OR
+* Global : AND, OR
--- Local: EQUAL, LIKE, IN, GREATER_THAN, LESS_THAN,BETWEEN,JOIN
+* Local: EQUAL, LIKE, IN, GREATER_THAN, LESS_THAN, BETWEEN, JOIN

 You can query it using POST using:
 <pre>